 Outside of her professional career, Megen is a busy mother to three young sons, Will, Ben, and Charlie, and is married to an active duty US Army Special Forces officer.
 She also volunteers as the Chief Operations Officer of a non-profit organization focused on connecting high-profile mentors to underserved communities, The Mentor Project.
 Megen enjoys running, hiking, yoga, reality television, murder mysteries, and is an NCAA Division I “swammer” (former swimmer).

-Michael Matkin is the Assistant Director of CITRIS and the Banatao Institute, UC Santa Cruz.
+Michael Matkin is the Executive Director of CITRIS and the Banatao Institute, UC Santa Cruz.
 He works with Director, J.J.
 Garcia-Luna-Aceves, managing and developing programs at the UC Santa Cruz main campus and Silicon Valley extension.
 Prior to joining CITRIS he served as COO of an award-winning public relations agency in New York City that specialized in technology and healthcare clients.

 Michael has a deep technical background in autonomous flight, and a lifelong passion for aviation.
 He spent the majority of his childhood building (and crashing) model aircraft and has since contributed to a wide variety of electric aviation projects at Joby, Cora, and Kittyhawk.
 In 2017, Michael founded Pyka.
 His relentless enthusiasm and continual push for a happy and hyper-productive team has helped propel Pyka to be the first and only certified autonomous electric aviation company in the world.

 Michael is the founder of Skybase, an industry leading BLOS drone data service provider.
 Michael boasts an industry career spanning nearly 20 years in manned, unmanned and optionally piloted aviation, and across military, civilian and humanitarian operations, he is well placed to lead the establishment and growth of Skybase.